 by Kingston Reif [contact information]

-Updated February 11, 2013
+Updated August 19, 2013

-- There is a growing bipartisan consensus that the United States can maintain its security and that of its allies with a much smaller number of nuclear weapons.
+- There is an emerging bipartisan and military consensus that a significantly smaller stockpile would meet our security needs and those of our allies.
 Former US military leaders such as Gen. James Cartwright and Gen. Dirk Jameson argue that the assumptions that dictate our current arsenal of approximately 5,000 weapons were devised for a bipolar conflict with the Soviet Union that no longer exists.
 Such a large arsenal does nothing to address 21st century threats such as terrorism and cyberattack.
 It also provides Russia with an incentive to maintain a similarly bloated force.
 Apart from the United States and Russia, no other nuclear-armed state is believed to possess more than 300 nuclear weapons.
-The more nuclear weapons and material there is around the world, the greater the chances weapons or material could be stolen by terrorists and the greater the risks of the unauthorized, miscalculated, or accidental use of nuclear weapons.
+Further bilateral nuclear weapons reductions with Moscow would reduce the Russian nuclear threat and set the stage to include other nuclear powers such as China in the arms control process.

 Kingston Reif is the Director of Nuclear Non-Proliferation at the Center for Arms Control and Non-Proliferation, where his work focuses on arms control, nuclear nonproliferation, nuclear weapons, and preventing nuclear terrorism.
 He has published letters and articles on nuclear weapons policy in such venues as the Washington Post, Washington Times, Wall Street Journal, Survival, Defense News, and Bulletin of the Atomic Scientists.